3 Hard Lessons I’ve Learned from My First Real(ish) Relationship (Part 2)

 This post was written by my dear friend, Isabelle, whose mom has been battling cancer.
 Isabelle wrote this months ago, but her mom is still in the process of recovering.
 Please pray for their family during this difficult season, and let the Holy Spirit speak to your heart through her story.

-If This Christmas Isn’t What You Expected
+If This Christmas Looks Different Than You Expected

 Those scenarios are fictional, but perhaps they feel familiar to you.
-You could be facing a variety of unexpected situations this Christmas—a breakup, difficult family situation, death of a loved one, financial burden, medical issue, church dispute, challenging move, betrayal by a friend, doubts and depression, tension at school, or something else.
+You may be facing a variety of unexpected situations this Christmas—a breakup, difficult family situation, death of a loved one, financial burden, health issue, church dispute, challenging move, betrayal by a friend, doubts and depression, tension at school, or something else.
 Christmastime is supposed to be a joyous season, but you don't have any joy right now.

 Create a website or blog at WordPress.com